B-gann21/little-esty-discounts/README.md

 Merchant Bulk Discount Edit

 As a merchant
-When I visit my bulk discount show page
-Then I see a link to edit the bulk discount
+When I visit my bulk discount show page (example URI: '/merchants/50/bulk_discounts/10') Then I see a link to edit the bulk discount
 When I click this link
 Then I am taken to a new page with a form to edit the discount